green7ea/gorgon/README.md

 gorgon
 ======

-A blender script that exports to a capnproto serialized file.
+A blender script that exports to a Cap'n Proto serialized file.

 Prerequisites